marnovo/engine/README.md

 ### 4. Explore the source{d} Engine

+The source{d} Engine can [query code repositories](#querying-code) and its capabilities include [parsing code](#parsing-code) into [Universal Abstract Syntax Trees](#babelfish-uast) as well, via different interfaces.
+In this section we will cover a mix of some commands and interfaces available.

+**Note:**
+The first time you run some of these commands, the source{d} Engine will download and install the Docker containers as needed.
+Be aware that this might take a bit of time if it is the first time you use them.

+#### Querying code

+##### Query web interface

 To launch the [web client for the SQL interface](https://github.com/src-d/gitbase-web), run the following command and start executing queries:

 ```bash